jslozanoo/Java-academy/README.md

 # Structure of the repository

 In each folder you can find the respective challenge.
+In the topic 5, topic 6, topic 7 and topic 8, you will find a txt file with a repository URL where you can see the solution of each challenge.
 You can navigate the folders in this way:

 - Topic 0: Introduction to Java and OOP.
 - Topic 1: Design and development principles.